Suite de la visite

 Hawaii’s main volcanoes are “shield” volcanoes, which produce lava flows that form gently sloping, shield-like mountains.
 A good example is Maunaloa, the most massive mountain on earth, deceptively covering half of Hawaii Island.
 Standing with this sleeping giant beneath your feet will give you a greater respect for earth’s ever-changing landscapes.

-"Tip 5: If you’re going for a sunrise or sunset, make sure you don’t need reservations and go early.
+"Tip 4: If you’re going for a sunrise or sunset, make sure you go early.
 Crowds tend to form at these times."

 "Tip 6: Don’t forget to read the information and updates on conditions at the park before you go!"